thomasguizzetti/CDMO/README.md

 Combinatorial Optimization - Vehicle Routing Problem

-In order to run the MIP and SMT solvers in the you should enter their respective folders and write a command like the following:
+In order to run the MIP and SMT solvers, you should enter their respective folders and write a command like the following:

     python3 SMT.py 21